-To properly answer the question Is Hismile Safe, let’s explain some facts about this topic.
+To correctly answer the question, Is Hismile Safe?
+Let’s explain some facts about this topic.

-I’m sure you’ve seen famous personalities on social media posing with bright and shiny teeth that left you wondering about what they did to achieve that.
+I’m sure you’ve seen famous personalities on social media posing with bright, shiny teeth that left you wondering about what they did to achieve that.

 Unlike hydrogen peroxide, PAP will not damage your teeth’ enamel nor demineralize your teeth.
 Thank God, using Hismile won’t cause tooth sensitivity.
 The main active ingredients in Hismile teeth whitening products include PAP, Potassium Nitrate, and Hydroxyapatite.

 In a similar manner to hydrogen peroxide, PAP oxidizes stains but without causing damage to your teeth.
 On the other hand, Hydroxyapatite replaces lost minerals to maintain and increase your teeth’ enamel strength.
 Besides, the Potassium Nitrate in the formula will protect the nerves in your internal teeth structure if you have any sensitivity.